Oleksandr Maselsky: Biography

 Shortly after Maselsky took the post of first secretary of the Valkovsky district committee of the Communist Party of Ukraine, the district entered the top five in a number of indicators.
 Among the achievements of Maselsky in this position, the district began to specialize in animal husbandry, including the production of beef and pork, residential buildings, social and cultural institutions, and roads were built on the territory of the district.
 Another important aspect of the activities of Maselsky in this position was the reconstruction of the village of Snezhkov, within which all buildings belonging to the socio-cultural complex were rebuilt, all apartments in the village were gasified, connected to centralized heating and water supply.

 Between 1979 and 1983, he was the Deputy Chairman, then promoted to First Deputy Chairman of the Executive Committee of the Kharkiv Regional Council.

 From January 1979 to July 1982, he was the Deputy Chairman of the Executive Committee of the Kharkiv Regional Council of People's Deputies.
 From July 1982 to March 1983, he was the first deputy chairman of the executive committee of the Kharkiv Regional Council of People's Deputies.

 Between March 1983 and January 1991, he was the chairman of the executive committee of the Kharkiv Regional Council of People's Deputies.

 He was elected a deputy of the Supreme Soviet of the Ukrainian SSR of the 11th convocation.
 From 1989 to 1991, he became the People's Deputy of the USSR from the Lozovsky district of the Kharkov region, was a member of the CPSU and a member of the Central Committee of the Communist Party of Ukraine., and was a member of the XIX All-Union Conference of the CPSU.

 From January 1991 and April 1992, he was the Chairman of the Kharkiv Regional Council of People's Deputies and Chairman of the Executive Committee of the Kharkiv Regional Council of People's Deputies.

-From 21 May - 29 October 1991, Maselksy was the Vice Prime Minister of the Ukrainian SSR (Ukraine) (for agriculture) in the government of Vitold Fokin.
+From 21 May - 29 October 1991, Maselsky was the Vice Prime Minister of the Ukrainian SSR (Ukraine) (for agriculture) in the government of Vitold Fokin.

-In 1992, Maselksy became the Representative of the President of Ukraine in the Kharkiv Oblast.
+In 1992, Maselsky became the Representative of the President of Ukraine in the Kharkiv Oblast.